hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 4.1.2 =
+* Added option to have the hCaptcha admin menu under Settings.

 = 4.1.1 =
 * Added updating of the Custom Themes properties on the General page upon manual editing of the Config Params JSON.
 * Fixed a possible fatal error with third-party plugins using a Jetpack library.